This statement was last updated on 2nd July 2019

 The Board delegates authority to two Committees to assist in meeting its business objectives, and the Committees meet independently of Board meetings.

-The Audit Committee comprises Lindsay Mair as Chairman, John Taylor and Donald Stewart and meets not less than twice a year.
+The Audit Committee comprises Mike Hayes as Chairman, Donald Stewart and Derek Wise, and meets not less than twice a year.
 The committee is responsible for making recommendations to the Board on the appointment of auditors and the audit fee and for ensuring that the financial performance of the Group is properly monitored and reported.
 In addition, the Audit Committee will receive and review reports from management and the auditors relating to the interim report, the annual report and accounts and the internal control systems of the Group.
 As noted above the Audit Committee is also responsible for reviewing the Company’s internal financial controls systems that identify, assess, manage and monitor financial risks, other internal control and risk management systems and other aspects of risk management.

-The Remuneration Committee comprises John Taylor as Chairman, Lindsay Mair and Donald Stewart, and meets not less than twice each year.
+The Remuneration Committee comprises Mike Hayes as Chairman, Donald Stewart and Derek Wise, and meets not less than twice each year.
 The committee is responsible for the review and recommendation of the scale and structure of remuneration for senior management, including any bonus arrangements or the award of share options with due regard to the interests of the Shareholders and the performance of the Enlarged Group.

 At this stage of its development, and given the current size of its Board, the Board deems it is not necessary to establish a formal Nominations Committee and nominations to the Board will be dealt with by the whole Board.
 This position will be reviewed on a regular basis by the Board.